 An unending procession of painters found in the splendor of nature a respite from the growing materialism of the nation’s new urban and industrial landscapes and, in a variety of ways, helped soften those landscapes, making change more palatable for generations of Americans.
 Nature became the subject of nineteenth-century art, literature, and science.
 America's wilderness regions fueled the artistic and scientific imagination and were laboratories for evolving ideas about the land and its role in American culture.
 Americans believed that wild nature embodied their country's deepest spiritual and democratic values.

 The American paintings in the art collection at The Point epitomize the creation of this visual record and its contribution to the culture of the region and the nation.
 Many works are by major American artists such as Arthur Fitzwilliam Tait, Winslow Homer, Alexander Wyant, John Henry Hill, and Alexander Lawrie; some are by artists who deserve to be better known; and others are by artists who are known only by the survival of their works.

-Debuting the release of our new book “The Art at The Point”… our museum quality collection graces all our rooms, including yours!
+“The Art at The Point” book, our museum quality collection, graces all our rooms, including yours!

 Caroline M. Welsh

 Caroline Mastin Welsh is an art historian, curator of art, and Director Emerita of the Adirondack Museum.
 She is an honors graduate of the Kent School and Wellesley College (Art History).
 She was awarded a fellowship in museum studies at the Smithsonian Institution and a fellowship in museum leadership at the Getty Leadership Institute.
 Her work in the museum profession includes positions at the Smithsonian Institution, the New York State Historical Association, and the Albany Institute of History and Art in addition to the Adirondack Museum.